-All documents in Russian are subject to translation.
+All documents must be translated into English or German.
 In the event that the applicant has not translated the documents, the embassy can either refuse to issue a visa (including a study visa to Austria) or significantly delay its registration.
-To translate documents it is recommended to contact a professional service center or an interpreter's office.
-The transfer can be carried out personally by the applicant, but in this case he is responsible for the quality and reliability (this can significantly affect the timing of examination and visa processing).
+To translate documents it is recommended to contact a professional service center or an translator's office.
+The translation can be carried out personally by the applicant, but in this case he is responsible for the quality and reliability (this can significantly affect the timing of examination and visa processing).

 Each translated document should include:

-To successfully obtain a visa, you must provide the most complete and detailed package of documents: the embassy also has the right to request additional documents if the information received is considered insufficient - all comments are entered in a special check-list and are taken into account when deciding the embassy.
-If the applicant does not have one or the other document, he should explain in detail the reason for his absence.
+To successfully obtain a visa, you must provide the most complete and detailed package of documents: the embassy also has the right to request additional documents if the information received is considered insufficient - all comments are entered in a special check-list and are taken into account at the time of the embassy decision.
+If the applicant does not have one or the other document, he should explain in detail the reason for its absence.
 It is strictly recommended not to provide false information or falsification of documents!
-The embassy has the right to refuse to issue a visa, including visas for study in Austria of type D, in similar situations.
+The embassy has the right to refuse to issue a visa, including visas for study in Austria of D type, in similar situations.